phil2211/MDBMasterclassTutorialApp/README.md

-# Welcome
+# Welcome to the MongoDB Atlas Demo App
-This is a MongoDB Atlas App Services Demo which shows how to implement several concepts of the Atlas App Services in combination with the powerful lucene based Atlas Search feature.
+This is a MongoDB Atlas App Services demo which shows how to implement several concepts of the Atlas App Services in combination with the powerful lucene based Atlas Search feature.

+You can find a quick overview what you get by using the code in this repo by watching my presentation.
+[Click here for the video on YouTube](https://youtu.be/vCH4Z4-LS6M)

 There is (still in german) a YouTube tutorial available which shows step by step how to build and use this app.
+You can find them [here](https://youtube.com/playlist?list=PLw_MyzE5EpxVOrsqs9SyCnl3exSkPm1TR).
+English speaking audience: Please use subtitle to follow the tutorial.
+English version is in production ;-)

 > **MongoDB Realm** was renamed in summer 2022 to **Atlas App Services**